Mark Andrews Player Prop Bets for NFL Week 11 | Baltimore vs. Chicago 11/21/2021

 - Andrews (nine red zone targets) has been the recipient of 25.0% of his team's 36 red zone pass attempts.

-- The Ravens have thrown the football in 53.2% of their plays from scrimmage this year while running the ball 46.8% of the time.
+- The Ravens have thrown the ball in 53.2% of their plays from scrimmage this year while staying on the ground 46.8% of the time.
 This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Andrews' matchup with the Bears.